Employer Information

 Starting Out

 One of the best ways businesses can partner with higher education to ensure students are equipped with the necessary skills to succeed in the workplace is to offer internships.
-If you are considering bringing on an intern for the first time or are new to North’s program, take a few minutes to review the Employer Information Packet.
-If you have additional questions after reviewing the information in the packet and on these pages, please complete and return the Internship Inquiry and Request Form and the Internship Coordinator will contact you.
+If you are considering bringing on an intern for the first time or are new to North’s program, take a few minutes to review the Employer Internship Overview.
+If you have additional questions after reviewing the information in the packet and on these pages, please send an email to the Internship Office for a follow up contact.

 Supporting Your Intern

 As a site supervisor, you play a vital role in helping to shape the student intern's experience.
-Whether this is a student's first time in the workplace or he or she wants to gain additional experience in a new field of study, your contributions and support help to shape that student's professional development.
-An internship gives you, the employer, the opportunity and the responsibility to show students how they can best apply the skills they’ve learned in the classroom to the workplace.
+Whether this is a student's first time in the workplace, or the intern wants to gain additional experience in a new field of study, your contributions and support help to shape that student's professional development.
+Internships are an extension of a student’s education, and you, the employer, have the opportunity, and the responsibility, to show students what and how they can best apply the skills they’ve learned in the classroom to your workplace.

-Your assessment of student performance is part of the grade each student receives for the internship course.
+Your assessment of student performance is part of the grade each student receives for credit bearing internships.
 In addition, interns have academic responsibilities to the college while they are interning.
-Your assistance in allowing them leave when necessary is important.
 All students should also receive an exit interview, which includes feedback on their performance at the end of the internship.
+This exit interview can also help you evaluate your internal internship process and make adjustments as necessary.

 Documentation